-Our arrival in Brasil was in the middle of a storm, it was long past sunset and it was pouring with rain.
+Our arrival in Brazil (Brasil, as it is spelled in Portuguese) was in the middle of a storm, it was long past sunset and it was pouring with rain.
 Thankfully we had already arranged to stay with a Couchsurfing host, Rogério.
 From the moment we arrived, dripping wet and exhausted we were treated like family.
 We couldn’t have asked for a better place to take a much needed break from riding.

 Santana do Livramento, the city where Rogério lives is the Brasilian side of a city that straddles the border.
 The Uruguayan side is called Rivera.
 Being in one city that is split between two distinctly different countries took us a while to get our heads around.
 Hearing both Spanish and Portuguese (and a mix of the two, known as Portuñol) being spoken, and using two different currencies was confusing to start with!
 Rogério taught us a lot about Brasilian life and he invited us to experience some aspects of it with him.
 We went to an asado at his sister’s house which was amazing and he also took us to a traditional festival just out of town.
 There was music, dancing and food all of a style typical in the southern region of Brasil.
 We also visited the school where Rogério teaches English and we met two different groups of students to tell them about our trip and give them a chance to practice speaking english with some native speakers

 We stayed a day longer than planned due to another storm rolling in.
 Even by their normal standards it was a big one, roads and fields became flooded and the thunder was relentless all day.
 We were more than happy to stay.
 Rogério took us to visit the new house he is building, it was really interesting to hear about and see the way buildings are constructed here and his new house will be lovely once it’s finished.